elemaudio/website/src/pages/docs/in_depth.md

 It's only after the reconciliation process has completed that we introduce the corresponding native audio processing nodes that actually handle the realtime audio data.
 Elementary can already assemble and then reconcile graphs of thousands and thousands of deeply interconnected nodes within a couple milliseconds, and we expect to make this faster still.
-Of course, undergoing that process does add those few millseconds of overhead, and this is exactly the tradeoff we aim to make to ensure one thing: you as an audio application author never need to think about _how_ to address dynamic audio graph behavior.
+Of course, undergoing that process does add those few milliseconds of overhead, and this is exactly the tradeoff we aim to make to ensure one thing: you as an audio application author never need to think about _how_ to address dynamic audio graph behavior.
 You can always rely on one simple
 paradigm: describe how your audio graph should sound now, and let Elementary handle the rest.